enterstudio/K-locus-caller/README.md

 This tool produces a single tab-delimited table summarising the results of all input assemblies.
 It has the following columns:
 * **Assembly**: the name of the input assembly, taken from the assembly filename.
-* **Best match K locus**: the K locus type which most closely matches the assembly, based on BLAST coverage.
+* **Best match locus**: the K locus type which most closely matches the assembly, based on BLAST coverage.
 * **Problems**: characters indicating issues with the K locus match.
 An absence of any such characters indicates a very good match.
   * `?` = the match was not in a single piece, possible due to a poor match or discontiguous assembly.
   * `-` = genes expected in the K locus were not found.